RetiredWizard/PyDOS_wifi/README.md

 `get(*,text_url:str,headers:dict=None,getJSON:bool=False) -> `*`class response`*

 Sends an html *GET* command to either port 80 or 443, depending on the HTTP(S) included in the text_url.
-The specific class of the returned response varies depending on; which Python is running, if the **getJSON** flag is set and if a wifi coprocessor is being utilized.
+The specific class of the returned response varies depending on; (1) which Python is running, (2) if the **getJSON** flag is set and (3) if a wifi coprocessor is being utilized.
 The Pydos_wifi methods **next** and **json** can be used to access the response data without regard to the Python version or microcontroller board type.

 When running MicroPython, if the **json** method is going to be used to access the response, the **getJSON** flag must be set to True.
-If the **next** method is going to be use **getJSON** must be False.
+If the **next** method is going to be use **getJSON** must be False (or omitted).
 On CircuitPython, the **getJSON** parameter isn't required but may be used for compatibility.

-Once a response has been retrieved via a call to *get* another call to *get* cannot be made without a closing the response.
-The response can be closed directly using *response.close()* if the native response supports it (MicroPython and non-coprocessor CircuitPython boards) but attempting to close a CircuitPython response directly currently results in the stream being read until it ends or times out which unless the retrieved html stream is relativly small may effectivly hang the board. *Pydos_wifi.close()* can be used in all cases without hanging the board but requires reconnecting to the AP using *Pydos_wifi.connect* after its use.
+Once a response has been retrieved via a call to **get** another call to **get** cannot be made without a closing the response.
+The response can be closed directly using **response.close()** if the native response supports it (MicroPython and non-coprocessor CircuitPython boards) but attempting to close a CircuitPython response directly currently results in the stream being read until it ends or times out which unless the retrieved html stream is relativly small may effectivly hang the board. **Pydos_wifi.close()** can be used in all cases without hanging the board but requires reconnecting to the AP using **Pydos_wifi.connect** after its use.

 `getenv(*,tomlKey:str) -> `*`str`*

-Returns the value associated with the *tomlkey* parameter retrieved from the settings.toml file (or .env file if settings.toml doesn't exist) - depreciated, will be removed in the future.
+Returns the value associated with the *tomlkey* parameter retrieved from the settings.toml file (or .env file if settings.toml doesn't exist - *depreciated, will be removed in the future*.)

 `is_connected(*) -> `*`bool`*